mihaelaaleks/playlist_curator/README.md

 ## Dependencies
 Please see the project `toml` file for a list of Python package dependencies.
-Additionally this project makes use of the Spotify API via the `Spotipy` library.
-For more information on how that can be setup please visit the official [Spotipy documentation](https://spotipy.readthedocs.io/en/2.22.1/).
+This project interacts with the Spotify API via the `Spotipy` library.
+For more information on how that can be setup, refer to the official [Spotipy documentation](https://spotipy.readthedocs.io/en/2.24.0/).

+> Note: The curator requires Spotify API credentials as environment variables.
+For further information on setting this up refer to the Spotipy library documentation.

 ## Installation
-`source env/bin/activate`
+### Python
+Ensure you have a virtual python environment created and active in the root of the project.
+For more information on how that can be setup, refer to this [documentation page](https://docs.python.org/3/library/venv.html).

 Install the required packages to run the project from the provided `requirements.txt` file:
 Install the required packages to run the project from the provided `pyproject.toml` file: